danielOuattara/Openclassroom_P7_30_01_2021_REPO_2/README.md

 -  <b>open a terminal windows and navigate to the location of the database folder in the project tree. </b>

-- connect to MySQL server terminal using your credentiels.In general you can run :  <br/>
+- connect to MySQL server terminal using your credentiels.
+In general you can run :  <br/>

         mysql -h localhost -u [your_username] -p